Christopher-Castro/todo-legal-test/README.md

 ## Build

-Since flash (back-end) is rendering the project made in Vue.js (front-end), it is necessary to carry out a construction of said project; all this in order to just initialize the flask service instead of initializing the flask and Vue services separately.
+Since flask (back-end) is rendering the project made in Vue.js (front-end), it is necessary to carry out a construction of said project; all this in order to just initialize the flask service instead of initializing the flask and Vue services separately.

 ```bash